Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Quantum Estimation Theory

-It is worth noting that the Jeffrey's prior can be improper, such that it cannot be normalised to one.
-However, we do not have this case here.
-Now, making use of Eq. \eqref{CFI} and the relation $p(1|\omega_{0})=|c_0(t)|^2$, we find that the Jeffrey's prior is proportional to the Beta function, i.e.,
+It is worth noting that the Jeffrey's prior can be improper, such that it cannot be normalized to one.
+However, we do not have this problem here.
+Now, making use of Eq. \eqref{CFI} and the relation $p(1\vert\omega_{0})=|c_0(t)|^2$, we find that the Jeffrey's prior is proportional to the Beta function, i.e.,

 This is a proper prior and does not give rise to improper posterior.